enfyrneaux/osm-romaji-transliterator/README.md

     --verbose
 ```

+### Command Line Flags

 - `--input-osm`: OSM input map file (required)
 - `--output-osm`: OSM output map file (required)
 - `--verbose`: Write conversions to console

+## Known Issues

+- Tag language precedence is hardcoded (a flag will be added for this)
+- Chinese names (or anything else not handled by Cutlet) will be ignored

 ## License